 Budnitz Bicycles Model Alpha, 2019

-The son of a nuclear physicist and a social worker, Paul Budnitz was professionally coding safety analysis software for nuclear power plants by the time he reached high school.
-He also created video games for the now-legendary Commodore 64 home computer.
+Son of a nuclear physicist and a social worker, Paul Budnitz was professionally coding safety analysis software for nuclear power plants by the time he reached high school.
+He also created popular video games for the now-legendary Commodore 64 home computer.

-Budnitz studied photography, sculpture, and film at Yale University, earning honors and a degree in Art in 1990.
-His first two films, 93 Million Miles and Ultraviolet won awards in Berlin and many other film festivals and were distributed worldwide.
+Budnitz studied photography & film at Yale University, earning honors and a degree in Art in 1990.
+His first two films, 93 Million Miles and Ultraviolet won awards in Berlin and elsewhere and were distributed worldwide.

 That combination of entrepreneurial spirit, a keen aesthetic sense and encyclopedic love for global popular culture, and a well-developed talent for hacking would characterize all of Budnitz’s future ventures.

-“My grandfather was a small-town doctor and he used to say that I was missing a gene that told me that some giant risk I am about to take with my life is both stupid and dangerous.
-Everything beautiful that we create in life requires a leap of faith.”
+“My grandfather was a small-town doctor and he used to say that I was missing a gene that told me that some giant risk I am about to take with my life is both stupid and dangerous.”

 In 1997 Budnitz began recording sound for his 16mm films on MiniDiscs, a new audio format that he’d run into while on a trip to Tokyo.
 Soon Budnitz was hacking and customizing MiniDisc players for film and sound recording and selling them on the then just emerging Internet.
 By 2001 Minidisco had become a $10 million business run out of a garage on software Budnitz had written himself.